 Lifespan, health strength, enthusiasm, robustness, luster, immunity, energy, quality of metabolism-all these factors depend on the goodness of digestion.”
 (Caraka Samhita)

-“Digestive fire cooks food that has been taken in the right amount and at the right time and breaks it down into RASA (nutritive fraction) and MALA (excreta), just as fire cooks grains of rice set to boil in a pot.”
+“Digestive fire cooks the food that has been taken in the right amount and at the right time and divides it into RASA (nutritive fraction) and MALA (excreted), just as fire cooks grains of rice that have been boiled in a pot.”
 (Caraka Samhita)

 It is not necessary to be a vegetarian to enjoy the benefits of Maharishi Ayurveda.
 Although the best diet for Maharishi Ayurveda is the vegetarian diet, meat foods are also considered.
 However, a vegetarian diet or moderate use of meat or fish is indicated in the treatment of many diseases.
 In specific diseases the use of meat is not recommended.